microsoft/rats/docs/scenarios/scenarios_1.md

 1. Gather prediction metrics by antigen, either by cross-fold validation or on holdout

 *see immunoshare.mira.modeling.p2.data*

+### OneML key features

+* Multiple inputs and outputs from Processors, with varied schemas
+* Distributed processing for training separate models for each antigen
+* Scatter/gather to apply P2 prediction model to millions of TCRs in repertoires

 # Scenario: train and evaluate P6 models